 The HR & ESG Committee assigns relative weightings to each of the quantitative and qualitative objectives and targets at the beginning of the year based on the strategic planning process.
 Each quantitative and qualitative objective is assessed at the end of the year relative to the target and a score, relative to 1.0, is given.
-This results in a weighted average performance score for the year, relative to target, and is applied to calculate the size of the bonus relative to the executive officer's base salary.
+This results in a weighted average performance score for the year, relative to target, and is applied to calculate the percentage of the bonus relative to the executive officer's base salary based on a target percentage level.

-For 2022, the bonuses paid to the NEO's were materially in line with their target levels.
+For 2024, the bonuses paid to the abovementioned NEOs were materially in line with their target levels.